s4ysolutions/rasat-android/README.md

 # Rasat Android

-The package adds to [Rasat Java](https://github.com/s4ysolutions/rasat-java) the ability to broadcast the event through predefined android handler.
+The package adds to [Rasat Java](https://github.com/s4ysolutions/rasat-java) the ability to broadcast the event through the predefined android handler.

 The code below ensure all handlers added to the channel observers are called in the main thread